 Even after Spring Break, my adventures were no where near done.
-I arrived home from Barcelona only to be greeted by my older sister Rachel.
-Three years ago, she had the amazing opportunity to go abroad in Barcelona and now here we are, a few years later and her dream of reliving the abroad glory days are right in her hands.
+I arrived home from Italy only to be greeted by my older sister Rachel.
+Three years ago, she had the amazing opportunity to live in Barcelona and now here we are, a few years later and her dream of reliving the abroad glory days are right in her hands.
 All she wanted was one last taste of Abroadcelona.
 Even though I was just ending my Spring Break, I was more than ready for my next adventure in my favorite city with my favorite person.

-We got up early and headed to Park Guell, where we’d both already been before, but going back now was nostalgic, and we’ve never been with each other.
+We got up early and headed to Park Guell.
+We’ve both already been here before, but going back now was nostalgic, and we’ve never been with each other.
 We got to the ticket booth around 2:00 PM and of course all passes were sold out until about 7:00 PM… Cool.
 We weren’t about to just leave.
-After almost an hour of debate, I finally convinced Rachel to jump the fence with me and sneak in.
-The most rebellious she’s ever been and her adrenaline was rushing.
-After a few hours walking around the gardens and looking at all of Gaudi’s beautiful artwork, we decided to siesta before dinner.
+So after almost an hour of debate, I finally convinced Rachel to jump the fence with me and sneak in.
+The most rebellious she’s ever been so her adrenaline was pumping.
+If you ask my sister, we were two American outlaws, but in reality we were just two Gaudi lovers strolling around the gardens, looking at all of the beautiful art.

-When we woke up, we felt like a ton of bricks were poured onto our heads.
-It took all the strength we had left in our bodies to turn down Bo de B right around the corner of my place, but needed something more.
+My sister has had dreams about reliving Loco Lunes, and when she found out they changed the location to Opium, she merely had a heart attack of joy.
+When we woke up, it felt like a ton of bricks were poured onto our heads.
+It took all the strength we had left in our bodies to turn down Bo de B right around the corner from me.
 The only cure was a day on the beach and CDLC for sangria and 5 euro massages.
 So thankful we were able to drink away our hangover right in time for our next meal!
-This time, we invited my boyfriend to take on both of our top tapas restaurant called, Sensi.
+This time, we invited my boyfriend to our favorite tapas restaurant called, Sensi.
 No surprise it was just as good as she had remembered and still to this day one of my favorite tapas restaurants in Barcelona.